2016UAVClass/Firmware/README.md

 You should now see the UAV take off, and the camera images update accordingly.

-*** It's advised that you close gazebo client at this time so that the controller simultion has maximum fidelity. <br/>
+*** It's advised that you close gazebo client at this time so that the controller simulation has maximum fidelity. <br/>
 *** Do not use gui:=true when starting the gazebo-mavros.launch file for actual simulation use.